cloudogu/dogu-development-docs/docs/important/relevant_functionalities_de.md

     },
     {
       "Name": "container_config/cpu_core_limit",
       "Description":"Limits the container's CPU core usage.
-Use a positive floating value describing a fraction of 1 virtual CPU core.
+Use a positive floating value describing a fraction of 1 CPU core.
 When you define a value of '0.5', you are requesting half as much CPU time compared to if you asked for '1.0' CPU.", "Optional": true
     },
     {
       "Name": "container_config/cpu_core_request",
       "Description":"Requests the container's minimal CPU core requirement.
-Use a positive floating value describing a fraction of 1 virtual CPU core.
+Use a positive floating value describing a fraction of 1 CPU core.
 When you define a value of '0.5', you are requesting half as much CPU time compared to if you asked for '1.0' CPU.", "Optional": true
     },
     {